A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-\paragraph*{Exemplar Rehearsal} GeppNet \cite{Gepperth2016} explores the use of a dual-memory system that implements various short and long-term memory storages that serve to store newly arriving information or provide dedicated replay cycles of previously stored data.
-Selective experience replay (SER) \cite{Isele2018} concentrates on exemplar selection techniques and investigates trade-offs between preferring surprising experiences over rewarding ones, or maximizing distribution coverage.
-Gradient Episodic Memory (GEM) \cite{Lopez-Paz2017} extends the use of a memory that gets replayed episodically with constraints on the gradients to be non-conflicting with updates for previous tasks.
-A respective extension called Averaged Gradient Episodic Memory (A-GEM) has introduced significant improvements on computational and memory cost for optimization under these constraints.
-CLEAR \cite{Rolnick2018} uses experience replay together with off-policy learning to preserve old information and on-policy learning to learn new experiences in deep reinforcement learning.
-Bias Correction (BiC) \cite{Wu2019} rehearses exemplars and additionally corrects for biases in the classification layer.
+\paragraph*{Exemplar Rehearsal:} GeppNet \citep{Gepperth2016} explores the use of a dual-memory system that implements various short and long-term memory storages.
+These serve the purpose of storing newly arriving information or providing dedicated replay cycles of previously stored data.
+Selective Experience Replay (SER) \citep{Isele2018} concentrates on exemplar selection techniques and investigates trade-offs between preferring surprising experiences over rewarding ones, or maximizing distribution coverage.
+Gradient Episodic Memory (GEM) \citep{Lopez-Paz2017} extends the use of a memory that gets replayed episodically with constraints on the gradients to be non-conflicting with updates for previous tasks.
+A respective extension called Averaged Gradient Episodic Memory (A-GEM) \citep{Chaudhry2019} has introduced significant improvements on computational and memory cost for optimization under these constraints.
+CLEAR \citep{Rolnick2018} uses experience replay together with off-policy learning to preserve old information and on-policy learning to learn new experiences in deep reinforcement learning.
+Bias Correction (BiC) \citep{Wu2019} rehearses exemplars and additionally corrects for biases in the classification layer.